Divine-Star-Software/DivineVoxelEngine/README.md

   voxels, and expose many looks through the **state** (geometry) and **mod** (inputs) layers.
-- **Rich voxel behavior.** Sunlight and light propagation, liquid flow, level states , light-emitting voxels, transparency, and secondary voxels in a single cell (water-logged blocks and the like).
+- **Rich voxel behavior.** Sunlight and light propagation, liquid flow, level states, light-emitting voxels, transparency, and secondary voxels in a single cell (water-logged blocks and the like).
 - **Effectively infinite worlds.** A world simulation keeps sectors loaded around one or more moving generators, running each new sector through a fixed pipeline (generation → decoration → sunlight → propagation → build).
 Supports